eashanadhikarla/eashanadhikarla.github.io/_pages/about.md

   <br>
     <img align="right" src="https://eashanadhikarla.github.io/images/dp.png" alt="Photo" style="width: 45%; height: 50%; border-radius: 40px; padding: 25px 25px 25px 25px"/>
   <br>
   I am a Ph.D. student in Computer Science at <a href="https://engineering.lehigh.edu">P.C.
 Rossin College of Engineering and Applied Science</a>, Lehigh University, where I am advised by <a href="http://www.cse.lehigh.edu/~brian/">Dr. Brian D. Davison</a>.
 My research interests lie in applied machine learning, computer vision, image processing, and data science.
 Currently, I am exploring into developing efficient and fast foundation models for computer vision applications on Edge devices.
-Since 2022, I have been collaborating with Lenovo Research on overall image enhancements and generative AI on edge devices targeting improvements in model speed, robustness and image quality.
+Since 2022, I have been collaborating with Lenovo Research on overall image enhancements and generative AI based restorations on edge devices targeting improvements in model speed, robustness and image quality.
   <br><br>
   I have a strong background in AGI (Artificial General Intelligence), with a Master of Science (M.S.) and Bachelor of Science (B.S.) degrees in Computer Science from Lehigh University and Rajiv Gandhi Proudyogiki Vishwavidyalaya, respectively.
   <br><br>